 NTID's orientation program , the Summer Vestibule Program (SVP)

-If you’re a Deaf or Hard-of-Hearing student accepted into a Bachelor’s degree program within RIT (not the College of NTID), you will move in one day earlier on Monday August 20 (no luggage tags needed!).
-You will be attending a required day-long workshop on Tuesday, August 21, 2018 where we will explain to you how to use Access/Support services, meet various people and learn about the resources we have available to help you succeed!
+If you’re a Deaf or Hard-of-Hearing student accepted into a Bachelor’s degree program within RIT (not the College of NTID), you will move in on Tuesday, August 20th.

 Any questions about either program, please contact Amy Stornello (Amy.Stornello@rit.edu or 585-391-9990 VideoPhone).